usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 - KBV SHALL NOT be used if the CSP is not, or does not maintain a relationship with, an authoritative source.
 - The CSP SHALL only use information that is expected to be known only to the applicant and the source, to include any information needed to begin the KBV process.
 Information accessible freely or for any fee in the public domain SHALL NOT be used.
 - The CSP SHALL allow a resolved, validated, or verified identity to opt-out of KBV and leverage another process for verification.
-- KBV SHOULD be based on multiple data sources.
+- KBV SHOULD be based on multiple authoritative sources.

 - The CSP SHOULD perform KBV by verifying knowledge of recent transactional history that the CSP is a participant in.
 The CSP SHALL ensure that transaction information has at least 20 bits of entropy.
 For example, to reach minimum entropy requirements, the CSP could ask the applicant for verification of the amount(s) and transaction numbers(s) of a micro-deposit(s) to a valid bank account, so long as the total number of digits is seven or greater.